-Misogyny could become a hate crime as MPs vote on upskirting bill
+MP Stella Creasy explains why she wants misogyny to become a hate crime

 MPs are to vote on whether misogyny should be treated as a hate crime under new laws banning upskirting.

+Labour MP Stella Creasy told ITV News she is seeking an amendment to new anti-voyeurism legislation because "she doesn't want to live in a country where women and men can't equally go about their business because of who they are."

-Labour MP Stella Creasy is seeking an amendment to new anti-voyeurism legislation that will "ensure that if the crime is motivated by misogyny then that will be considered by a court as an aggravating factor" when sentencing.
+The amendment aims to "ensure that if the crime is motivated by misogyny then that will be considered by a court as an aggravating factor" when sentencing.

 The Voyeurism (Offences) Bill, which caused controversy recently when Tory backbencher Sir Christopher Chope blocked its passage to law, is back in the Commons with the support of the Prime Minister.